Interesting facts about Madrid:

 2. Madrid is the capital of Spain since 1561.
 Before that time it was the city of Toledo.

-3. Madrid is located 300 km away from the Mediterranean Sea.
+4. It is located 300 km away from the Mediterranean Sea.

-5. The Torre Caja Madrid building is the tallest building in Spain.
+6. City's building ''Torre Caja'' is the tallest in Spain.

-6. Madrid enjoys more cloudless days than almost any other city in Europe.
+7. Madrid enjoys more cloudless days than almost any other city in Europe.

-11. The airport of Barajas serves more than 50 millions passengers annually.
+12. The airport of Barajas serves more than 50 millions passengers annually.
 It is the fourth-largest airport in Europe and one of the 20 largest airports in the world.

-13. Every year more than 6 million visitors travel to Madrid.
+13. Every year more than 7,5 million visitors travel to Madrid.